Another one from the article archive:

 Traditional Moslem circumcisions happen between the ages of 5-8 (without anaesthetic).
 American ones are done soon after birth, with or without anaesthetic.
 Obviously, the same risks of infection (and death) mentioned for FGM apply, and other procedures in some cultures, which involve slicing the urethral passage can lead to urination problems.
 Testicular crushing is also an initiation rite in some areas of the world.
 I’m not wincing in quite the same way, as, guys, I cannot pretend to feel your pain, but it does not sound good.

 The point Earp makes is that when we compare, as I did, FGM to male circumcision, we normally think of the most severe form of FGM and the mildest form of circumcision.
 He takes issue, therefore, with the suggestion that male circumcision is somehow harmless or minor.
-Bearing in mind he is interested in ethics, it raises some interesting questions, such as: how does FGM or male circumcision on children square with principles of personal autonomy and the right to an unmutilated future?
+Bearing in mind he is interested in ethics, it raises some interesting questions, such as: how does FGM or male circumcision on children square with principles of personal autonomy and the right to an un-mutilated future?

 Along with many others, I still believe that female circumcision is an attempt to control female sexuality; it is patriarchal, and an expression of male domination.
 I did not see male circumcision as performing the same role, so now interesting questions arise.
 Earp makes the point that in almost every country where FGM is performed, it is carried out by women who see it as hygienic, ‘even beautifying’.
 The cultural value of it makes it ’empowering’.
-Male circumcision is often carried out by men, often as part of a similar rite of passage experience.
+Male circumcision is carried out by men, often as part of a similar rite of passage experience.
 Both may well have elements of sexual control attached, but certain cultures see it as a positive.

 While it may be the women who perform FGM, I cannot quite accept that their complicity in the process suggests they are somehow outside the influence of male cultural domination affecting women worldwide, that it was all their idea in the first place.
 Would women really initiate the idea of mutilating themselves?
-They may accept it, but where did it come from?
+They may accept it, but from where did it emanate?
 Female virginity, purity, and fidelity are male concerns.
 Women may well accept the cultural norms they have grown up with, but, ultimately, a pure and faithful wife is something men worry about, not women.
 The implication is that women are not to be trusted, so if one physically impairs them for life, they can be.